Justintime50/muffinscript/README.md

 ### TODO

-- Printing strings is including the quotes again?
+- Muffinscript is Turing Complete
 - Multiline commands in repl (testing of repl)
 - For loops
 - Lists